favrora/test-tasks/README.md

 Optimization:

-- search debounce with 400ms when entering text into the search bar or changing a filter, cancels the call if you quickly enter another letter into the search bar
+- search debounce with 400ms when entering text into the search bar, cancels the call if you quickly enter another letter
-- memoize function for caching search results
+- memoize function for caching search results for a specific query
-- Jest tests with expandedFolders parameter to check the structure
+- Jest tests with expandedFolders parameter to test the structure
-- Everything is splited into small components
+- Everything is splited into small class components

 ## Preview